Ellipsearly streamer emission lightning rods

 The element called the "charger" is designed to accumulate natural ions in the "Central Inductive System" (patented).
 This accumulation occurs as rapidly and in the same proportions as the increase in the ambient electric field generated by an updraft tracer.

-At the same time, thanks to the "Central Inductive System" and the "Booster," the lightning rod with early streamer emission device Ellips This creates a gigantic electric field with a charge opposite to that of the natural electric field present and stimulates the "Capture Head".
-Depending on their number, the "Triggering Poles" increase the efficiency of the initiation tenfold.
+At the same time, thanks to the "Central Inductive System" and the "Booster," the Ellipscreates early streamer emission lightning rod a gigantic electric field with a charge opposite to that of the natural electric field present and stimulates the "Catching Head."
+Depending on their number, the "Early Exploration Poles" increase the efficiency of the initiation tenfold.

-3. Lightning capture and conduction by the early streamer emission (ESE) lightning rod Ellips :
+3. Lightning capture and conduction by the Ellipsearly :

 Wired test